Margaret Scolari Barr Lecture

 With a goal of examining the complexity around a variety of relevant issues, the Head’s Forum provides a platform for speakers to present multiple sides of an issue in the context of honest and open discussion and debate.
 The opportunity to experience how experts in a given field grapple with ideas, argue their point of view and support their stance with evidence and examples broadens Grade 11 and 12 students’ vision of the world.
 Past speakers have included Alexis McGill Johnson, Kenji Yoshino and Stephen Greenblatt.
-2018-2019 Guest Speaker: Cathy O’Neil, a mathematician and a pioneer in the field of data assessment and technology
+2019-2020 Guest Speaker: Vinson Cunningham, Staff Writer for The New Yorker

 Conference on Civic Engagement